CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/popQuiz.md

 -

-###What is the main problem that the dependency inversion principle solves?
+### What is the main problem that the dependency inversion principle solves?

 It reduces tight coupling

 -

-###Why would you want to use constructer injection?
+### Why would you want to use constructor injection?

 Its when you want to create an object to work with only one specific dependency